-- Article 57 (1) An employer must keep at the workplace family register certificates certifying the ages of children under 18 years of age. - (2) For a child employed pursuant to paragraph (2) of the preceding Article, an employer must keep at the workplace a certificate issued by the head of that child's school certifying that the employment does not hinder the child's attendance at school, or written consent from the person who has parental authority for, or is the legal guardian of, the child.
+- Article 57 (1) An employer must keep family register certificates at the workplace, proving the ages of children under 18 years of age. - (2) Regarding a child employed pursuant to paragraph (2) of the preceding Article, an employer must keep at the workplace a certificate issued by the head of that child's school certifying that the child's employment does not hinder their attendance at school, or a written document of consent from the person who has parental authority for, or is the legal guardian of, the child.